Bonemeijer/phpunit-extensions/README.md

 # Bonemeijer/phpunit-extensions

-A simple library of helper for PhpUnit tests.
+A simple library of helper components for PhpUnit tests.

 The goal is to provide some simple time-saving PhpUnit extensions.